LLNL/axom/src/axom/slam/docs/sphinx/core_concepts.rst

 A bound map has a positive number of components per set element, even when the set is empty.
 Every dimension of a tensor component shape must be positive.
 Built-in stride constructors and ``make_map`` helpers check component counts and shape products.
 Maps check storage sizes before allocating or resizing storage.
 Custom stride policies must obey the same contract.
 The scalar count must fit both the map's position type and ``axom::IndexType``.
-A supplied ``ArrayView`` must have exactly that many entries; these checks are active in Debug and Release builds.
+A supplied ``ArrayView`` must have exactly that many entries.
 For raw-pointer helpers, the caller remains responsible for providing sufficient storage.

+Note that these are restrictions for map and do not generally apply to all stride policies.
-These are map requirements, not restrictions on every stride policy.
-Ordered sets may use a negative stride to traverse a range in reverse.
+For example, ordered sets may use a negative stride to traverse a range in reverse.

 The referenced set's size must remain consistent with the map's value buffer.
-Do not mutate an inherited stride policy or component shape after construction;
-construct or assign a map with the desired shape instead. ``isValid()`` safely rejects invalid component counts or storage sizes, but it does not repair them.
+As such, construct or assign a map with the desired shape rather than mutating an inherited stride policy or component shape.

 BivariateMap reads component count and shape from its inner Map, including after assignment through ``getMap()``.
 Its outer stride-policy base remains for source